nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * https://example.com/.well-known/tor-relay/rsa-fingerprint.txt

 Note: This URI MUST be accessible via HTTPS regardless whether the operatorurl uses HTTPS or not.
-The URI should not redirect to an other domain.
+The URI MUST NOT redirect to another domain.

 For details about the expected content and format of this file see [tor spec proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md).
-Proposal 326 can define additional files under "tor-relay" (not explicitely listed here) that can be used to achieve the same goal (retrieve relay IDs).
+Proposal 326 can define additional files under "tor-relay" (not explicitely listed here) containing future relay ID formats that can be used to achieve the same goal (retrieve and verify relay IDs) in the future.
 It is recommended to always use the latest relay ID file format available at the time of verification.

 #### dns-rsa-sha1